AetherModel/Aether/README.md

 The Aether model has been developed using gnu c++ (version 9.3.0).
 If you are using this, hopefully it will just work out of the box.

-## Dependencies:

-1. Aether uses the netcdf library (netcdf-cxx4).
-We will eventually make a configuration file that will check to see if you have this installed, but right now it is hardcoded to be in /opt/local/lib.
-Sorry.
-Also, the python code provided for visualization uses the netcdf library (netCDF4).

-2. The armadillo include files need to be placed somewhere that can be accessed by the Makefile.

 ## Quick Start:

 These are unix commands, assuming that you have access to a unix/linux